thomasstr/snapcat/README.md

 # Get the file data from the snap
 snap.media

-# Record a screenshot taken
+# Record a screenshot taken of the snap
 snap.screenshot

-# Record a view
+# Record the snap being viewed
 snap.view
 ```